Agreena-ApS/recruitment-fe/README.md

 For fetching the certificates use our endpoint:
 `https://demo.api.agreena.com/api/public/carbon_registry/v1/certificates?includeMeta=true&page=1&perPage=10`

+(`API-ACCESS-TOKEN` header with value `Commoditrader-React-FE-Farmer` is needed to authenticate the endpoint)

 Keep in mind that there could be more than 10 certificates.

 Mockup for the certificates table: